Stablecoins were one of the very first decentralized financial instruments emerging from DeFi ecosystem.

-A US dollar backed stablecoin from Binance, the biggest cryptocurrency exchange in the world.
+A US dollar backed stablecoin from Binance and Paxos, the biggest cryptocurrency exchange in the world.

-Just like above mentioned USDT, USDC and TUSD, it's a centralized stablecoin fully controlled by the Binance.
+Just like above mentioned USDT and USDC, it's a centralized stablecoin.

 Another centralized stablecoin that claims to be backed 1:1 with the US Dollar.